 An assistance animal is not a pet.
 It is an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person’s disability.
 Assistance animals perform many disability-related functions, including but not limited to, guiding individuals who are blind or have low vision, alerting individuals who are deaf or hard of hearing to sounds, providing protection or rescue assistance, pulling a wheelchair, fetching items, alerting persons to impending seizures, or providing emotional support to persons with disabilities who have a disability-related need for such support.
 For purposes of reasonable accommodation requests, an assistance animal is not required to be individually trained or certified.
 While dogs are the most common type of assistance animal, other animals can also be assistance animals.

-Requires reasonable modifications for persons with disabilities.
+Federal law requires reasonable modifications for persons with disabilities.

 A reasonable modification is a structural modification that is made to allow persons with disabilities the full enjoyment of the housing and related facilities.
 Install a ramp into a building, lowering the entry threshold of a unit, or installing grab bars in a bathroom are examples of reasonable modification.

-Requires that new covered multifamily housing be designed and constructed to be accessible.
+Federal law requires that new covered multifamily housing be designed and constructed to be accessible.